play-with-go/play-with-go/_posts/2020-11-09-installing-go-programs-directly_go116_en.markdown

 To eliminate redundancy and confusion, using `go get` to build or install programs is being deprecated in Go 1.16.

+### Conclusion

+That's it!
+Time to sit back and wait for the release of Go 1.16!
 <script>let pageGuide="2020-11-09-installing-go-programs-directly"; let pageLanguage="en"; let pageScenario="go116";</script>